-The 2014-15 campaign will mark the first for Chris Carrawell as an assistant coach at Marquette University under head coach Steve Wojciechowski.
+The 2015-16 campaign will mark the second for Chris Carrawell as an assistant coach at Marquette University under head coach Steve Wojciechowski.

-The St. Louis, Mo., native arrives in Milwaukee after serving the past three years as an assistant coach with the Springfield Armor, an affiliate of the Brooklyn Nets, of the NBA Development League.
+The St. Louis, Mo., native arrived in Milwaukee after serving three years as an assistant coach with the Springfield Armor, an affiliate of the Brooklyn Nets, of the NBA Development League.
 He worked under Bob MacKinnon the first two seasons before Doug Overton took over the squad in 2013-14.
-Carrawell had the opportunity to work with former Marquette standout Darius Johnson-Odom while he was with the Armor this past campaign and also coached the Nets' summer league roster.
+Carrawell had the opportunity to work with former Marquette standout Darius Johnson-Odom while he was with the Armor and also coached the Nets' summer league roster.

 Prior to working with the Armor, Carrawell served in a variety of roles at his alma mater.

 Carrawell was the Assistant Video Coordinator/Assistant Strength & Conditioning Coach in 2010-11 and Graduate Assistant/Head Team Manager from 2008-10, after being hired in 2007-08 as the Duke Athletics Outreach Coordinator.
 He also briefly worked with the women's team before his departure from the university.